Contact Us

 Orb Weavers

-Orb weavers are usually outdoor spiders that build large circular webs around eaves, shrubs, patios, porches, fences, and lighting areas.
+Orb weavers are usually outdoor spiders that build large circular webs around eaves, shrubs, patios, porches, fences, and lighting areas; each spins an orb web with sticky webs to capture prey, especially flying insects, and often relies more on vibrations than sight because it has poor vision compared with active hunters.

 Wolf Spiders

 Wolf spiders do not rely on large webs the way many other spiders do.
+As predators in the family Lycosidae, they are active hunters that do not depend on spinning webs to catch prey and instead use speed and vision to pursue walking insects on the ground.
 They are more likely to be seen moving across floors, garages, patios, and outdoor surfaces.

 Jumping Spiders